 Industries & Professions /

 Baggage Porters and Bellhops

 Baggage porters and bellhops, known at some hotels as uniformed service attendants, bell attendants, or guest services attendants, are considered front-of-the-house jobs in the hotel industry.
 They are responsible for carrying guests' luggage to their room upon arrival and back to the lobby when they depart.
 At times they may be asked to run errands or deliver items for guests.
 Though bellhops work from the bellstand—a desk or podium located in the hotel lobby—their work takes them all over the hotel property.
 Bellhops are also employed at airports, bus terminals, train stations, and just about any place of travel.
-There are about 40,480 baggage porters and bellhops employed at hotels and transportation terminals in the United States.
+According to the U.S. Department of Labor, in May 2014 there were about 44,000 baggage porters and bellhops employed at hotels and transportation terminals in the United States.